NishchalSingh-Sudo/Resume-Builder/README.md

 Design Templates
 These templates control the visual styling of your resume, including fonts, colors, spacing, and section borders.
 You can switch between them to find a look that suits you.

+You can access the Resume Builder from here - http://localhost:8000/Resume%20Builder%208.html